-After the student is brought to the Multi Tiered System of Supports (MTSS) problem solving team, the school social worker and MTSS team will have parents/guardians provide releases to receive and share information with the student's primary care provider and/or other mental health providers.
+After the student is brought to the MTSS problem solving team, the school social worker and MTSS team will have parents/guardians provide releases to receive and share information with the student's primary care provider and/or other mental health providers.
 The MTSS will also ask the school nurse for any relevant information including clinic data for the student.